Deck cadet: Seagoing service

-The cadet must have approved seagoing service for less than one year as part of an accredited training program, which includes training onboard along with an accredited training record book.
+The cadet must have approved seagoing service for not less than one year as part of an accredited training program, which includes training onboard along with an accredited training record book.
 If not, the cadet must have authorized a seagoing service for not less than 36 months.

 Bridge watchkeeping

 The cadet must have performed watchkeeping duties in Bridge during the required service, bridge watchkeeping activities under the supervision of the master or a trained officer for not less than six months.